06th March 2020

 You might also hear the term declarative knowledge, which is explicit knowledge, distinct from procedural knowledge.
 An example of this knowledge, continuing with the geography example above, is to know that the UK is a union of four countries: England, Northern Ireland, Scotland and Wales.
 A child could locate the four countries on a map, but it doesn’t necessarily mean that they have the declarative knowledge or understand the union of the countries within the UK.

 Both knowledge and skills, therefore, combine to enrich the learning experience.

 As with many educational topics, the terminology we use can be confusing.
 Indeed, when you look at the definitions of knowledge, some sources say there are up to thirteen different types.
 To give schools clarity around knowledge and skills, in the Cornerstones Curriculum we chose to stick to established primary terminology:

-Knowledge is distinct, declarative knowledge, such as facts and information that support the learning intentions
+Knowledge is distinct, declarative knowledge, such as facts and information, which can support the learning of skills

 The image below shows how these two objectives appear in a lesson within a Cornerstones Curriculum project on Curriculum Maestro, our online curriculum planning platform.